hcniu/Credit_Card_Fraud_Detection/README.md

 * The raw data file includes all the data file used.
 * The model file includes all the model attempted.
+* The process file includes all the r file throughout the entire project.